Alchemi1963/AuctionStorm/README.md

 Description

-This is an auction plugin originally made for HollandCraft (ip – playhc.ms).
+This is an auction plugin wich focuses on being more dynamic.
+Almost every value can be configured!

 To create an auction just hold the desired item in your hand and use –